Job Description (JD) is an essential step towards attracting the right candidates or I should say, the top candidates.

 If you want to show the culture of your company to the candidates before they see your office, videos are as good as writing a great job description.
 Obviously, you want to show the candidates how amazing it is to work in your organization.

 - Vague Descriptions - Vague descriptions make it difficult for potential applicants to place themselves in a role and to decide whether they are qualified for the job and would enjoy the job.

 - Being unrealistic - A job description should be an accurate representation of the track record required to perform the role, not an impossible wish list of every skill.

 Not all job descriptions are same.
 The perfect job description is neither too descriptive nor too vague, uses clear language and represents the essence of the company.
-And once you have created the job description, no doubt, Interview Mocha is there to help you find top talent.
+And once you have created the job description, no doubt, Interview Mocha, a pre-employment testing software is there to help you find top talent.
 Want to know how, Sign up.